Self-Study: A Spoonful of Knowledge Helps the Medicine Go Down

 Refund Policy

-No refunds for self-study courses
+There are no refunds for self-study courses.

 If you have any questions, please email [email protected] or call 877-390-1887.